zaurh/ZaurEats/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-Navigation (for navigating between composables)

-Dagger Hilt (for dependency injection)

-And some 3rd party libraries.